Excellent

 Confirm your appointment

-Select a date from our available slots.
-Given the distance to FK20, we confirm logistics and travel arrangements in advance, aiming to complete inspections within five working days of booking.
+Choose a date from the slots available.
+Because FK20 is a longer journey, we confirm logistics and travel arrangements in advance, and we aim to complete inspections within five working days of booking.

 3